AlexWu1108/CSLT-Sparse-DNN-Toolkit/README.md

 The toolkit is developed by Yanqing Wang, supervised by Dong Wang, at Center for Speech and Language Technologies, Research Institute of Information Technology, Tsinghua University.

-Please note that the documentations will be pretty helpful for you to use the toolkits correctly.
+Please note that the documentations will be pretty helpful for you to use the toolkit correctly.

 ## Structure